 TOO MUCH GOOD IS BAD

 Happiness is our go-to emotion, naturally, it is something we as humans strive for.
 However, researchers are exploring whether to feel too good can be bad for you.
-By observing potential pitfalls of happiness, it may be possible for us to understand this logic better and promote healthier and more balanced lives.
+By observing the potential pitfalls of happiness, it may be possible for us to understand this logic better and promote healthier and more balanced lives.

 It is without a doubt that people would want to be happy.
 Most of us are hardwired to pursue happiness.
-Iriss Mauss director of the Emotion & Emotion Regulation Lab at Berkeley (EERLAB) supports this notion of counterintuitive idea that striving for happiness may actually cause more harm than good.
+Iriss Mauss director of the Emotion & Emotion Regulation Lab at Berkeley (EERLAB) supports this notion of the counterintuitive idea that striving for happiness may actually cause more harm than good.
 At times, the more people pursue happiness, the less they seem able to obtain it.
 Mauss shows that the more people strive for happiness, the more likely they will be to set a high standard for happiness – then be disappointed when that standard is not met.

 Another research according to Mark Alan Davis's 2008 meta-analysis of the relationship between mood and creativity, when people experience an overwhelming boost of happiness, they no longer experience the same space for creativity.
 People lose the ability to use their inner creative resources.
 Psychologist Barbara Fredrickson, writer for her book Positivity, mentioned that too much positive emotion – and too little negative emotion – makes people inflexible in the face of new challenges.